Loading

 • Aged Dependent (subclass 838) visa

-Withdrawal of a paper-based visa application by one applicant (such as the main applicant) does not constitute withdrawal of the visa applications of other applicants included in a combined application (such as secondary applicants).
-Written consent of withdrawal must be given by each applicant or the person with clear authority to act on the applicant’s behalf.
-Written consent can be provided through a completed and signed 956 form (see: 956 - Appointment of a registered migration agent, legal practitioner or exempt person).
-It can also be provided through a written declaration signed by the visa applicant indicating they consent to the withdrawal of their visa application.
-This should be attached to this form.
+Each applicant or the person with clear authority to act on the applicant’s behalf must give written consent of withdrawal.
+You can provide written consent through a completed and signed 956 form (see 956 - Appointment of a registered migration agent, legal practitioner or exempt person).
+You can also provide it through a written declaration signed by the visa applicant indicating they consent to the withdrawal of their visa application.
+You should attach written consent to this form.

-Who can use this form?
+Who can use this form

-You can use this form if you:
+You can use this form if you are:

-• Are a person with clear authority to act on an applicant’s behalf (for example, a migration agent or exempt person)
+• a person with clear authority to act on an applicant’s behalf (for example, a migration agent or exempt person)

 After you submit this form: Once we have received the request to withdraw a visa application, the application is withdrawn immediately.

-Your immigration status (for applicants in Australia) after withdrawal of your visa application: If you hold a bridging visa that was granted before 19 November 2016, associated with the application being withdrawn, your bridging visa will cease to be in effect 28 calendar days from the date of the withdrawal.
-If you hold a bridging visa that was granted on or after 19 November 2016, associated with the application being withdrawn, your bridging visa will cease to be in effect 35 calendar days from the date of the withdrawal.
-Unless you are the holder of another visa or you have become an Australian citizen, you will be an unlawful non-citizen and subject to immigration detention and removal from Australia.
+Your immigration status (for applicants in Australia) after withdrawal of your visa application: If you hold a bridging visa that was granted before 19 November 2016 associated with the application being withdrawn, your bridging visa will cease to be in effect 28 calendar days from the date of the withdrawal.